RedisLabs/redislabs-docs/content/platforms/kubernetes/concepts/manage_REC_credentials.md

         echo -n "<new_password>" > password
         ```

-    1. Update the cluster credential secret.
+    1. Update the REC credential secret.
         ```
         kubectl create secret generic <cluster_secret_name> \
         --from-file=./username --from-file=./password --dry-run \
         -o yaml | kubectl apply -f
         ```

-1. Wait five minutes for all the components to read the new password from the updated secret.If you proceed to the next step too soon, the account could get locked.
+1. Wait five minutes for all the components to read the new password from the updated secret.
+If you proceed to the next step too soon, the account could get locked.

 1. Delete the previous admin user from the Redis Enterprise cluster console.

 {{<note>}}
 The operator may log errors in the time between updating the username in the REC spec and the secret update.
 {{</note>}}